rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 In order to run hammer++ we will be using Steam as the runner.
 1. On Steam in the bottom left, `Add a Game > Add a Non-Steam Game...`
 2. Press `Browse` and navigate to the hammerplusplus.exe.
 You can find it at `/home/user/.local/share/Steam/steamapps/common/Team Fortress 2/bin/x64/hammerplusplus.exe`, you will have to navigate there manually.
 3. `Add Selected Programs` and then set the compatibility tools to use a working Proton version.
-A version that works for me is `Proton 8.0-5`
+Any version that fully works is fine, for me it was [GE-Proton8-32](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton8-32) but any of the built in ones that work for you are a valid option.
+You can easily change which proton version you use and you won't have to redo symlinks.
 4. Run it from your library once.
 You will get an error about gameinfo.txt
 ### Proton Symlink setup
 In order for hammer to run properly, it will need access to your TF2 files.
 We will symlink the directory to the proton prefix so that it can find all the necessary files